 Cake Instructions

 - Preheat oven to 350° and prepare pans.
-You make bake the cake layers in either two 9-inch cake pans or three 8-inch cake pans.
+You may bake the cake layers in either two 9-inch cake pans or three 8-inch cake pans.
 Line the bottoms with a circle of parchment paper for easy removal once baked.
 Secure in place by greasing the outer edges with some shortening.
 Also grease the sides of the pans generously.

 - With an electric mixer, cream butter and shortening with a mixer until creamy.
 Add sugar and beat until mixture is light and fluffy, about 3 minutes.
 Add the vanilla and egg yolks, one at a time, and mix after each addition.
 Sift flour with baking soda and salt; then add flour mixture alternately with buttermilk to the creamed mixture, beginning and ending with the dry ingredients.
 Gently stir in the coconut and pecans.